amueller/word_cloud/README.md

     python setup.py install

-If you're having trouble with pip installation, you can find a .whl file at:
+If you're having trouble with pip installation on windows, you can find a .whl file at:

 http://www.lfd.uci.edu/~gohlke/pythonlibs/#wordcloud